 "Hold on Cassie."
 I shushed her then strained to see who he was yelling at, but all I could see were the person's arms.

 "Oh.
 What's happening?"
 Cassie whispered through the phone.
 I ignored her, my eyes set on Foster's irritated glare at the unknown person.

 Foster looked out his window.
-I quickly leaned back against the wall concealing myself from sight.
-Oh god what if he saw me?
-I held my breath and waited a while before looking again.
+I leaned quickly back against the wall to conceal myself from sight.
+Oh god what if he'd seen me?
+I held my breath and waited a while before I looked again.

 Suddenly, Foster stood up taking off his shirt as he went.

-I wasn't expecting to see actual muscle under that shirt.
-But there it was, in all its six pack glory.
+I wasn't expecting to see actual muscle under that shirt, but there it was.
 In shock, I slowly lowered the phone from my ear, staring, as Foster stretched his arms out.
 He turned showing his back muscles.

-My conscious was telling me to stop looking, that this was wrong, but I couldn't.
+My conscious told me to stop looking, that it was wrong, but I couldn't.
 I felt like I was prying into his life and he had no idea.